Can You See Jerusalem’s Holy Sites in One Day?

 One of the things I am often asked by my readers is, “Should I take a tour or see the sights on my own?”
 My advice is that it is always better to hire a guide or take a tour, as a local expert will know the best places for photos and be able to provide the tourist with additional information.
 For Jerusalem, I highly recommend hiring a guide or taking a tour.
 The Old City of Jerusalem has many narrow streets that can be difficult to navigate.

 For those who are on a strict budget, it is possible to see the holy sites of Jerusalem without a guide.
-Just know that you will likely miss out on quite a bit of information.
+Just know that you will likely miss out on quite a bit of background information and context that a licensed guide can provide, especially on a Jerusalem day trip from Tel Aviv.

-During my visit, I booked a tour with the company Bien Harim.
-I used Bien Harim for multiple tours throughout Israel and found them to provide excellent service.
-My tour of the Old City of Jerusalem was paired with a visit to the Yad Vashem Holocaust Remembrance Center.
-We spent the morning/early afternoon touring the Old City of Jerusalem and then drove to Yad Vashem, where we spent two hours visiting the Holocaust Remembrance Center.
-Photos were not allowed at Yad Vashem, but I highly recommend visiting this powerful museum.
+During my visit, I booked a tour with the company Bein Harim Tours.
+I used Bein Harim for multiple tours throughout Israel and found them to provide excellent service.
+My Old City of Jerusalem tour was paired with a visit to the Yad Vashem Holocaust Remembrance Center.
+We spent the morning and early afternoon touring the Old City of Jerusalem and then drove to Yad Vashem, where we spent two hours visiting the Holocaust Remembrance Center.
+Photos were not allowed at Yad Vashem, but I highly recommend visiting this powerful museum as part of a Jerusalem and Yad Vashem tour.

 The tour began with a representative from Bein Harim picking me up from my hotel.
-Bein Harim shuttles their clients to a central location where they meet their specific guides.
-Shuttling the passengers saves a lot of time as the buses focus on a specific region of Jerusalem instead of having to drive all over the city.
+Bein Harim Tours Jerusalem shuttles their clients to a central location where they meet their specific guides.
+Shuttling the passengers saves a lot of time, as the buses focus on a specific region of Jerusalem instead of having to drive all over the city.

-Best Views of Jerusalem - The Mt.
-Scopus Viewpoint
+Best Views of Jerusalem from Mount Scopus Viewpoint

 Once everyone arrived, Udi had us sit in the shade and went over the day’s itinerary.
 He also spent some time pointing out the main holy sites of Jerusalem.
 Pictured below is the Dome of the Rock.
-The Dome of the Rock is the holiest site in Jerusalem for followers of Islam.
+The Dome of the Rock is one of the most important Islamic holy sites in Jerusalem.

-Udi also pointed out the holiest site for members of the Christian Religion.
-This site is the Church of the Holy Sepulchre, which was built on the site where Jesus Christ was crucified and entombed.
+Udi also pointed out one of the holiest sites for members of the Christian faith, the Church of the Holy Sepulchre, which was built over the site where many Christians believe Jesus Christ was crucified and entombed.

 Entering Jerusalem Through the Jaffa Gate

-Once everyone arrived for our tour, we left the Mt.
-Scopus Viewpoint and drove to the Old City of Jerusalem.
-Sergei dropped us off near the entrance to the Jaffa Gate, and Udi began leading us on a walking tour of the Old City.
+Once everyone arrived for our tour, we left the Mount Scopus Viewpoint and drove to the Old City of Jerusalem.
+Sergei, our driver, dropped us off near the entrance to the Jaffa Gate, and Udi began leading us on a walking Old City of Jerusalem tour.

 Udi told us an interesting story about the Jaffa Gate.
-Built-in 1539 by the Ottoman Empire, the wall was breached in 1898 by the Ottoman authorities ahead of Emperor Wilhelm II of Germany’s visit to the Old City of Jerusalem.
-In addition to breaching the gate, part of the moat surrounding Old Jerusalem had to be filled in as well.
+Built into the walls completed in 1539 CE by the Ottoman Empire, the surrounding wall was breached in 1898 CE by the Ottoman authorities ahead of Emperor Wilhelm II of Germany’s visit to the Old City of Jerusalem.
+In addition to breaching the wall near the gate, part of the moat surrounding Old Jerusalem had to be filled in as well.

 After entering through the Jaffa Gate, Udi led us to our first stop, which was the Tower of David.
-The Tower of David, also sometimes referred to as the Citadel, has been a strategic defense point for over 3,000 years.
-The current structure dates back to the Ottoman period, although it was built atop earlier portions of a fortress that dates back to the 1st Century BC.
+The Tower of David, also sometimes referred to as the Citadel, has been a strategic defense point for centuries, with fortifications on this site dating back thousands of years.
+The current citadel dates largely to the Mamluk and Ottoman periods, although it was built atop earlier portions of a fortress that date back to around the 1st century BCE and later.

 During the period of Herod the Great, three massive towers were built.
-One of those towers, the Phasael Tower, is still standing today.
-With limited time, we did not tour the Tower of David.
+One of those towers, the Phasael Tower, is still preserved as part of the citadel complex today.
+With limited time, we did not tour the Tower of David Museum.
 Instead, we stopped for photos and a brief information session from Udi.

 From the Tower of David, our tour continued with a walk through the Jewish Quarter of the Old City of Jerusalem.
-The Jewish Quarter consisted of narrow streets lined with brick walls.
-Our main stops in the Jewish Quarter would be the Hurva Synagogue and the Western Wall.
+The Jewish Quarter consisted of narrow streets lined with stone walls.
+Our main stops in the Jewish Quarter would be the Hurva Synagogue and the Western Wall, two important stops on many Jerusalem holy sites tours.

 The Corinthian Columns of Jerusalem

 As we passed through the Jewish Quarter on our way to the Hurva Synagogue, we stopped at the Corinthian Columns of Jerusalem.
 These columns were created by the Romans and lined a street known as Cardo Maximus.
-Today, Cardo Maximus is lined with shops and houses.
+Today, Cardo Maximus is lined with shops and houses and is a reminder of ancient Roman Jerusalem.

 Hurva Synagogue of Jerusalem

 After passing the Corinthian Columns of Jerusalem, we arrived at the Hurva Synagogue.
-The Hurva Synagogue was built in 1864 and stood until it was destroyed during the 1948 Arab/Israeli War.
+The Hurva Synagogue was built in 1864 CE and stood until it was destroyed during the 1948 Arab–Israeli War.
 Following the war, plans were made to rebuild the synagogue.
-It took a while, and the Hurva Synagogue was rebuilt in 2010.
-Excavations of the area have found that multiple synagogues have been in the general area, with the earliest dating back to the 2nd Century.
+It took a while, and the Hurva Synagogue was rebuilt in 2010 CE.
+Excavations of the area have found that multiple synagogues have been in the general area, with the earliest dating back to around the 2nd century CE.

 Behind the Hurva Synagogue is the Sidna Omar Mosque.
-The mosque was built around 1400 and has been closed ever since Israel took over the Old City of Jerusalem.
+The mosque was built around 1400 CE and has been closed ever since Israel took over the Old City of Jerusalem in 1967.

 Mount of Olives Jewish Cemetery